 Not feeling well, suspecting cancer due to a family history, Mr. Hayden avoided a doctor visit until February of 1979.
 He was diagnosed with cancer.
 Hayden died a year later on February 25, 1980, the day after a tribute event that he was not feeling well enough to attend.
 Instead, some of the attendees had visited Robert, Erma, and Maia at the house.
 Erma Hayden also died in the home on December 22, 1994.
-The Haydens' daughter, Maia Patillo, also resided in the home later in life until her death on September 23, 2020.
-The home is currently owned by Maia's husband, Patrick Patillo.
+The Haydens' daughter, Maia Patillo, also resided in the home later in life.
+It is currently owned by Maia's husband, Patrick Patillo.

 Although Mr. Hayden certainly earned a wealth of accolades during his career-numerous publications, literary awards, and honorary degrees-his unassuming, humble manner and lifestyle, along with a penchant for avoiding the confines of groups and labels, likely cost him a certain amount of praise and acclaim during his lifetime.
-Instead, through his devotion to his work, he earned what his biographer John Hatcher termed the "belated recognition" of a "greater readership from the vertical audience" of those who would discover and appreciate his work in the years after his passing.87
+Instead, through his devotion to his work, he earned what his biographer John Hatcher termed the "belated recognition" of a "greater readership from the vertical audience" of those who would discover and appreciate his work in the years after his passing.54